Tscunami/measure_temp/README.md

 # Measure temperature

 ## Description
-These scripts are for my Raspberry Pi 4.
+These scripts are for monitoring temperature on my Raspberry Pi 4.
-I use SQLite db for storing information about temperature at given time.
+I use SQLite db for storing information about temperature and current time.

 ## Information before setting up
 I installed sqlalchemy in my root python and use it across all projects.
-If you want to install sqlalchemy in your venv, you have to remove condition in requirements.txt.
+If you want to install sqlalchemy in your venv, remove platform condition in requirements.txt.
-Next thing you have to install sqlite3 at your system with:
+Next thing, if you don't have already, is to install sqlite3 on your system with:
 ```sudo apt install sqlite3```

 ## Description of individual scripts